astronomo94/astronomo94.github.io/README.md

   <dt>Markdown in HTML</dt>
   <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>
 </dl>

-This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

 This line is also a separate paragraph, but...
 This line is only separated by a single newline, so it's a separate line in the *same paragraph*.